 More succinctly, Perez and little Sally thrive when the capitol-city educrats remove their long beaks from the local schoolhouse.
 Educrats, stay the hell away!

-Cancelling capitol-city micro-management frees the marvelous talent in the trenches to devise amazing learning innovations.
-When creative and entrepreneurial freedom blossoms and thrives, innovation and discovery can bubble away where it should, in the classroom, home, teachers, and students.
+Cancelling capitol-city micro-management unshackles the marvelous talent in the trenches to devise amazing learning innovations.
+When creative and entrepreneurial freedom blossoms and thrives, innovation and discovery can bubble away where it should, in each classroom.

 The best and brightest approaches, ideas, and practices can arise from the hundreds of thousands of communities and exceptional minds across the country, available for dissemination and adoption.

-We must stop petitioning the centralized rulers for answers and solutions.
+We must stop begging centralized and distant rulers for innovations in the local classroom.
 We must staunchly dis-invite the capitol-city educrats from managing local schoolhouses,.
 We must send the educrats back into the classrooms, some of them at least.
-Many of them need to find new professions.
+Many of them just need to find new professions.
 We must recapture local fiscal control.

 Elected officials and their appointees are the people’s servants, not the reverse.